nginx/unit-docs/source/certificates.rst

    For the details of certificate issuance and renewal in Unit, see an example in :doc:`howto/certbot`.

-First, create a :file:`.pem` file with your certificate chain and private key:
+First, create a **.pem** file with your certificate chain and private key:

 .. code-block:: console